techmahedy/zunoo/README.md

 ## How to Install
 We can easily set up and install this application with a few steps.
 Before using this application, a minimum `PHP 8.3` version is needed.
-- Step 1: `git clone https://github.com/techmahedy/mi.git` or download this application
+- Step 1: To get project skeleton, run  => composer create-project mii/mii example-app
-- Step 2: Go to the project directory with this command `cd mi` and run `composer update`
+- Step 2: Go to the project directory with this command `cd example-app`
-- Step 3: Copy `.env.example` to `.env`
+- Step 3: Run `composer update`
 - Step 4: Start the development server by running this command `php -S localhost:8000`

 <a name="section-2"></a>